tikhop/Mercato/README.md

 ## License

-TPInAppReceipt is released under an MIT license.
+Mercato is released under an MIT license.
 See [LICENSE](https://github.com/tikhop/TPInAppReceipt/blob/master/LICENSE) for more information.